-Does a trip to the dentist send shivers down to your spine?
+Does a trip to the dentist send shivers down your spine?

-Dr. Setia says that when phobia becomes too overwhelming, people avoid visiting the dentist and seeking treatment all together.
-This behaviour can lead to poor oral health outcomes which have the potential to impact their overall wellness.
+Dr. Setia says that when phobia becomes too overwhelming, people avoid visiting the dentist and seeking treatment altogether.
+This behavior can lead to poor oral health outcomes which have the potential to impact their overall wellness.

-People suffering from dental phobia get triggered by the sight of needles, drills, a particular odour, the sound of the instruments or even by any past unpleasant experience in a dental clinic.
+People suffering from dental phobia get triggered by the sight of needles, drills, a particular odor, the sound of the instruments, or even by any past unpleasant experience in a dental clinic.